 Jesus’ body and the Tomb

-We have only two alternatives concerning the body of the dead Christ.
+We have only two alternatives concerning the tomb of the dead Christ.
 Either the tomb was empty on that Easter Sunday morning or it contained his body.
 There are no other options.

 Jewish Leaders Opposed to the Resurrection Message did not Refute it with a Body

-The tomb where the body of Jesus lay was not far from the Temple where his disciples were shouting to the crowds that he had risen from the dead.
+The tomb where Jesus’ body lay was not far from the Temple where his disciples were shouting to the crowds that he had risen from the dead.
 It should have been easy for the Jewish leaders to discredit their resurrection message simply by showing the body in the tomb.
 History shows that the resurrection message (which is dis-proven with a body still in the tomb) began near the tomb itself, where the evidence was accessible to everyone.
-Since the Jewish leaders did not refute their message by showing a body there was no body to show.
+Since the Jewish leaders did not refute their message by showing a body there was no body in the tomb to show.

 Thousands believed the resurrection message in Jerusalem